Coke Zero Makes Eating A Lifestyle.

 But they are eating…just not in the way you think.

-Gen Z has made “eating” a language.
+Gen Z made “eating” a language.

 So what if Coke Zero didn’t wait for meals,